|

 All in all, a far

-cry from the company's original, idealistic brief back in 1968:
+cry from the company's original brief:

-populist---not primarily profit-based---corporation.
+populist---not primarily profit-based---gambit.

-With the exception of the
+Yet with the exception of the

 accident.
 First-tier Beatles fan Jackson was hired for a different project,